Skip to content

 async def __call__(self, request_container: typing.Annotated[Container, myfw.Depends(build_di_container)]) -> T_co:

-return request_container.resolve_provider(self.dependency)
+return self.marker.resolve(request_container)

 def FromDI(dependency: providers.AbstractProvider[T_co] | type[T_co]) -> T_co: # noqa: N802

-return typing.cast(T_co, myfw.Depends(Dependency(dependency)))
+return typing.cast(T_co, myfw.Depends(Dependency(integrations.Marker(dependency))))

 Lifecycle rules